Categories

 2.5 Cancellations:

-- If you wish to cancel your entry BEFORE the official posted closing date (usually midnight Friday the weekend before the race), you will be issued with a gift card for 75% of your entry costs.
+- If you wish to cancel your entry BEFORE the official posted closing date, you will be issued with a gift card for 75% of your entry costs.
 The gift card will have an expiry date of 31st Aug of the current racing season.
+We do not do refunds.

-- If you wish to cancel your entry AFTER the closing date, but BEFORE 18.00 on the Thursday before the race, you will receive a gift card for 50% of the value of your entry.
+- If you wish to cancel your entry AFTER the closing date, you will not receive a gift card or any money back, due to venue costs already incurred.

 - All gift card values and/or refunds are at the discretion of the Canicross Midlands committee.